Bridge Diffusion Model: Bridge Chinese Text-to-Image Diffusion Model with English Communities

 Image diffusion models learn the process of progressively denoising images to generate new samples.
 The denoising can take place either in the pixel space or a latent space that is encoded from the training data.
 Stable Diffusion, for instance, employs latent images as the domain for training.
-In this context, the terms "image," "pixel," and "denoising" all refer to their corresponding concepts in the "perceptual latent space" \cite{Rombach_Blattmann_Lorenz_Esser_Ommer_2022}.
+In this context, the terms "image", "pixel", and "denoising" all refer to their corresponding concepts in the "perceptual latent space" \cite{Rombach_Blattmann_Lorenz_Esser_Ommer_2022}.

 The diffusion algorithms start with an initial image $z_0$, and then iteratively add noise to produce a series of noisy images $z_t$, where $t$ indicates the number of times noise is added.
 As $t$ increases, the image approximates pure noise.
-To facilitate this process, image diffusion algorithms learn a network $\epsilon_\theta$ to predict the noise to be added to the noisy image $z_t$, given a set of conditions, including the time step $t$ ,text prompts for the backbone $c_{ent}$ ,text prompts for the branch $c_{nlt}$
+In this context, image diffusion algorithms learn a network $\epsilon_\theta$ to predict the noise to be added to the noisy image $z_t$, given a set of conditions, including the time step $t$ ,text prompts for the English backbone $c_{ent}$ ,text prompts for the native language branch $c_{nlt}$

 The learning objective $\mathcal{L}$ represents the overall objective of the entire diffusion model and can be directly employed for training BDM.